pablichjenkov/macao-sdk/README.md

 ### Under development 🚧👷
 ## Templato
-Templato is a set of compose multiplatforms templates.
+Templato is a set of compose multiplatforms templates to help build an App oriented to a specific business.
 The templates all target the 4 most popular user interfaced platforms, Browser, iOS, Android and the JVM(Mac, Window and Linux).
 The templates cover the UI for a certain business type of App, abstracting the data layer, so a variety of APIs for that specific business type can integrate.
 <BR>
 For instance, the Hotel Booking template provides the screens and navigation flows that a typical Hotel Booking App has.
 But, it depends on a data abstraction layer that a Hotel Booking company, will provide the implementation for.
 Once the specific data contracts implementations are provided, it is a matter of injecting it in the template and watch the App runs everywhere.
 <BR>